pimutils/khal/doc/source/configspec.rst

 The [highlight_days] section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When highlight_event_days is enabled, this section specifies how is
+When highlight_event_days is enabled, this section specifies how
-the highlighting rendered.
+the highlighting/coloring of days is handled.

 .. _highlight_days-color: